Arthuchaut/symbios/README.md

 ## Introduction

 Symbios is a Python library for communicating with **AMQP** brokers, like **RabbitMQ**.
 Its engine is based on the [aiormq](https://github.com/mosquito/aiormq) library allowing an asynchronous management of communications.
+Observing the communication mechanism of the AMPQ protocol, I wanted to implement a model similar to that of websockets for a simplified use.
+Note that this vision needs medium-term tests before it can perhaps be validated later.

+## Requirements

+- Python >= 3.7.*

 ## Getting Started

-This guide is a quick demonstration of how to use Symbios.
+This guide is a quick demonstration of Symbios basics.

+### Instalation

+**Note:** This library aims to be available on the **Pypi** packagist from its beta release.
+In the meantime, you must retrieve this repository to use it.
+Also note that the code examples below are written in the context of an import of **Pypi**.
+You will therefore have to readjust the imports.

+You must first clone the repository.
+Then go to the root of the project, then install the dependencies via **Pipenv**.

+    pipenv install --dev --pre

+The project is now ready for development !

 ### Emit Message